 The chip deflector included with the lathe is a critical component.
-The pressure of its pads provides a great deal of dampening that reduces the chance of vibration while cutting.
+The pressure of its pads provides dampening that reduces the chance of vibration while cutting.
 The chip deflector must be used on every cut to ensure proper finish.
 New chip deflectors can be purchased directly from Pro-Cut.
-For thin, solid rotors a heavy-duty chip deflector/silencer (50-754) is available.